kutinden/buyingacar/README.md

 You will use that to send them the first message, all your future communication will go via your email.
 The form may ask for the phone number.
 Never put your phone number there.
 If the number is required to submit a form, provide a fake one.
 Always put the email for reply back.
 Also put your email in the message text.
 If asked for preferred communication method, explicitly specify "email".
-Also metion that all communications will be via email in the message you will be sending.
+Also mention that all communications will be via email in the message you will be sending.

-(Side note for geeks): as a fun excercise you can leave a different email in each form and make it go to a single email automatically.
+(Side note for geeks): as a fun exercise you can leave a different email in each form and make it go to a single email automatically.
 GMail supports it via youremail+tag@gmail.com - no matter what "tag" is, email will always get to youremail@gmail.com, but you will know what the tag is from the email target.
 This is very useful for email-filtering and for figuring out who dealerships sell your email to afterwards :)